dfielding14/dfielding14.github.io/_pages/about.md

 About me
 ======

-I am a computational astrophysicists mostly working on the theory of galaxy formation.
-I am currently a Flatiron Research Fellow at the [Center for Computational Astrophysics](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/) in the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/).
+I am a theoretical astrophysicists primarily interested in how galaxies form.
+I specifally think a lot about how stars form within galaxies, what happens when those stars explode as supernovae,  I am currently a Flatiron Research Fellow at the [Center for Computational Astrophysics](https://www.simonsfoundation.org/flatiron/center-for-computational-astrophysics/) in the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/).
 I received my Ph.D. from UC Berkeley where I worked with [Eliot Quataert](http://w.astro.berkeley.edu/~eliot/).
 Before going to Berkeley, I studied physics and math at Johns Hopkins University.
 I was born in New York City and grew up nearby in the town of Montclair, NJ.

 Research
 ======